BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 ### How it works

 Lightning addresses look like traditional emails.
 Under the hood, a wallet that uses a lightning address reformats it to a URL.
 It then looks for information about a [LNURL](https://github.com/lnurl/luds) web-server at that location (more on that [here](https://github.com/lnurl/luds/blob/luds/16.md)).
 That server handles the communication with the lightning node and passes messages back and forth.
-This allows for complex interactions (like authentication and withdrawals), but also adds technical overhead and requires trusting the web server.
+This allows for complex interactions (like authentication and withdrawals), but also requires trusting the web server.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/human-readable-addresses/lightning-address-intermediaries.png"